aalonsog/oauth2-master/README.md

 - Connect to http://localhost to try the example

-* Connect to http://localhost/logout to delete session cookies once you have logout in IDM portal
+* Connect to http://localhost/logout to delete session cookies once you have logout Google Accounts